What should you be concerned with when starting down the BIM path? The best

 The sections of the “Example BIM Tools” matrix include:

-1- 3D Modeling – software tools that create and manipulate 3D models
+2D to 3D Conversions – software tools that convert 2D to 3D models (At

 3- 3D Interoperability – tools that allow you to work with a variety of different types of 2D drawings or 3D models, regardless of format